GrolschSec/ChessTour/README.md

 # ChessTour
 ### Project 4 Open Classrooms D-A Python
-This project is chess tournament manager made with Python3 and TinyDB.
+This project is a chess tournament manager made with Python3 and TinyDB.
 ## Installation:

 Clone the repository: